Zygolophodon: Taxonomy and evolution

 Zygolophodon entered North America during the latter part of the Early Miocene (during the late Hemingfordian faunal stage), with the oldest record being a partial tooth from Massacre Lake, Nevada, dating to 16.5-16.4 million years ago.
 Remains of Zygolophodon are known from across western and central North America during the following Barstovian (including Colorado, California, Montana, Oregon, Nebraska, Nevada, Wyoming and Saskatchewan).
 Z. proavus currently represents the only known North American species of Zygolophodon.
 The youngest specimens of Z. proavus date to approximately 11-12 million years ago.
-Mammut is thought to be descended from North American populations of Zygolophodon.
-The species "Mammut" borsoni, which probably does not descend from North American Mammut and often placed in Zygolophodon, is the youngest member of Mammutidae in Eurasia, persisting from the Late Miocene into the Earliest Pleistocene, around 2.5-2 million years ago.
+Mammut is thought to be descended from Zygolophodon.
+The species "Mammut" borsoni, whose relationship with North American Mammut is controversial, and sometimes placed in Zygolophodon (from which, like North American Mammut, it descended from), is the youngest member of Mammutidae in Eurasia, persisting from the Late Miocene into the Earliest Pleistocene, around 2.5-2 million years ago.

 Some authors have suggested placing M. tongxinensis, Z. gobiensis and Z. metachinjiensis within a revived Miomastodon, which was originally described for the North American Miomastodon merriami.
 Miomastodon is usually treated as a synonym of Zygolophodon (with M. merriami typically considered a synonym of Z. proavus) and other authors have reacted with caution to the proposal.